Im-0xea/ibranching/README.md

 ~~~
 $ make

-$ make test (transpiles itself to ensure that you are not installing a faulty build)
+$ make test (transpiles itself + some torture tests, to ensure that you are not installing a faulty build)

 (root) $ make install
 ~~~